This guide was last updated on 29 July 2024.

 Partnership

-• A partnership exists when two or more people decide to work together with a common view to a profit.
+- A partnership exists when two or more people decide to work together with a common view to making a profit.

-• Partnership accounts are not publically available and are not subject to the same strict accounting rules that apply to companies.
+- Partnership accounts are not publicly available and are not subject to the same strict accounting rules that apply to companies.
 This is the same as for a sole trader.

 It is possible to set up a different form of partnership structure known as a Limited Liability Partnership (LLP).
 These are incorporated in a similar manner to a company and are registered at Companies House.
 Members of an LLP are taxed as individuals (effectively the partnership is transparent for tax), but benefit from limited liability in the same manner as a company.
 More details on the LLP structure can be found on GOV.UK.
 LLPs are not within the scope of this document.